Service-Learning Teaching Assistant Program

 - patience, flexibility, and a great sense of humor!

-Applications for Spring 2019 are due Monday, November 5th.
+Applications for Fall 2019 are due Monday, April 1st.
 Applications will be reviewed on a rolling basis after this date if positions are still available.

 - Read through the S-LTA responsibilities and expectations.

 - Submit an online application, and upload you resume and a letter of recommendation.

 - Once you begin your application, you will not be able to save a draft and return to it later.
 Please use the preview to help you plan your application.

 - Applications require an academic or professional letter of recommendation.
 If you have a recommendation on file from a former opportunity, you are welcome to use that (submit as is, no need to make any edits).
 If you were personally asked by a faculty member to be their S-LTA, you do not need to submit a recommendation.